Skirmish at Białaszewo

-Skirmish at Białaszewo – was a skirmish fought on the 31 March 1863 at Białaszewo, Congress Poland between Józef Konstanty Ramotowski's ‘Wawra’ unit and Cossack Russian troops during the January Uprising.
+The Skirmish at Białaszewo was a skirmish fought on the 31 March 1863 at Białaszewo, Congress Poland, between Józef Konstanty Ramotowski's ‘Wawra’ unit and Cossack Russian troops during the January Uprising.

 Background

 Ramotowski began his march into the forests of the Augustów Primeval Forest on 25 March from the village of Komorowo near Ostrołęka.
 Using undercover transport and marching around the clock through the forests of Czerwony Bór, Chomentowo, Szczepankowo and Chojny, he bypassed Łomża and, with the Cossack group already behind him, arrived in Nowogród at dawn.
 To gain a certain advantage, he burned the bridge over the Narew River behind him and headed for Morgowniki, where he began dismantling the bridge over the Pisa River.
 However, the Russians, having captured Nowogród, began firing at the unit.
 Ramotowski, fearing that the attacker might try to cross the Narew River, changed the direction of his march and headed through Dębniki and Zbójna to Osowiec.
 Here the unit rested for a few hours, but with the Cossacks only 1-2 kilometres behind them, they set off through Laski and Gawrychy.
 After dismantling the bridge on the Pisa River, he set off through Żelazna Ruda and Rakowo to Korzeniste near Poryte, where he arrived on Sunday, 29 March, at around 11 p.m.

 He ordered another few hours of rest and, supplied with food, footwear and firearms by the owner of the estate, Witold Kisielnicki, and having increased the ranks of his unit by a dozen or so volunteers, he set off at dawn, changing the direction of his march and passing through Piardy, Orlikowo, and Niecki, stopping in the evening in Przytuły.
 Almost simultaneously, Cossacks appeared on the surrounding hills near the village, who were the advance guard of Esau Matveyev, sent from Łomża with one company of the Sofia regiment, 80 Cossacks and horsemen in pursuit of Wawer.
 Avoiding combat, he continued his march through Kubra, Konopki, Brodowo and Karwowo Wissa, where he ordered another stop, and then, still pursued by Matveyev, marched through Mścichy and Klimaszewnica.

 Józef Ramotowski unit arrived at the Białaszewo farmstead on Tuesday, 31 March, at around half past eight in the morning.
 The insurgents, exhausted by several days of forced marching, searched around the manor, village buildings and the inn in search of shelter and food.
 After setting up pickets, the unit decided to stay in the manor house.
 Welcomed by the owners of the estate, Kalikst and Wiktoria Świderski.